HHSAPCompSci2020/capstone-project-orz/Untardy/doc/README - Untardy.txt

 * Input function for the user to input their class schedule- classes, periods
 * Functional player interaction with the grid- movement and interaction, and a way to store the player’s data- scores, lives, etc
 * Algorithm that finds the shortest path for the given level
-* Algorithm that scores the player depending on how accurate they were to the shortest path and how long they took
+* Method that scores the player depending on how accurate they were to the shortest path and how long they took
 * Timer that counts down how long the player has to get to their next class